SHAFNehal/EAGL-GS/README.md

 A Jupyter notebook named "<a href="https://github.com/SHAFNehal/EAGL-GS/blob/master/Example_GraphSummarization.ipynb">Example_GraphSummarization.ipynb</a>" is provided for step by step guide to use the "EAGL" library for summarizing graphs.
 For the using the code directly from python IDE please use the file "<a href="https://github.com/SHAFNehal/EAGL-GS/blob/master/Code/Example_GraphSummarization.py">Example_GraphSummarization.py</a>" provided in the "<a href="https://github.com/SHAFNehal/EAGL-GS/tree/master/Code"> Code </a>" folder.

+An implementation of Graph Laplacian for Directed Graphs can be found <a href="https://github.com/SHAFNehal/DirectedGraphLaplacian" >here</a>.
+This was coded in Matlab.
+For a python implementation please check the NetworkX library.

 ## Enter the following when prompt to reproduce the results:
 ### Setup 1: Single edge reduction (Method='False')
 <ul>